tgeorgel/trellis-action/README.md

 * Run `yarn install` to fetch dependencies
 * _hack hack hack_
 * `node index.js` (inputs are passed through `INPUT_` env vars)
-* Run `./node_modules/.bin/ncc build index.js` to update `dist/index.js`, which is the file actually run
+* Run `npx ncc build index.js` to update `dist/index.js`, which is the file actually run
 * Read [Creating a JavaScript action](https://help.github.com/en/articles/creating-a-javascript-action) if unsure.
 * Maybe update the README example when publishing a new version.